Bilingual education by country or region: Native American Reservations

 Following similar First Nations' models to Canada, academic linguists throughout the United States are working closely with Native American reservations communities to establish immersion and second-language programs for a number of respective tribal languages including Navajo, Hopi, Cherokee, Ojibwe, Lakhota, and Sioux, among others.
 Due to the combination of often a violent and isolative relationship between European settlers and Native Americans, their languages and communities have suffered dramatically in terms of facing extreme endangerment or extinction.
 The success of these programmes is mixed, depending largely on how healthy the status of the language in question is.

 However, English-medium education still remains most widely used.
 Native programs often suffer a lack of state support in terms of funding or encouragement due in large part to the strong preference towards a melting-pot society.
 Native American boarding schools, which enforced white American values and the English language were extensively used as late as the 1990s, and were notorious for implementing corporal punishment if a Native child was caught speaking his or her language or freely practicing their tribal faith.

-In order to maintain the Native American language diversity, bilingual education institutions were established to retrieve the speaker population of specific languages.
+To maintain the Native American language diversity, bilingual education institutions were established to retrieve the speaker population of specific languages.
 One of the successful cases is Cheyenne language.
 In the early 1970s, when federal Title VII programs, a bilingual education project, were introduced on Montana reservations, the number of Northern Cheyenne language speakers increased dramatically.
-In Busby, Montana., the pride of Native American students was primarily stimulated.
-Native American students learning under such a bilingual system became willing to speak Cheyenne language in daily life and even developed a high English level.
-As a result, the bilingual education programs in Montana received almost 100 percent support' on the reservation.
+In Busby, Montana, the pride of Native American students was primarily stimulated.
+Native American students learning under such a bilingual system became willing to speak the Cheyenne language in daily life and even developed a high English level.
+As a result, the bilingual education programs in Montana received almost 100 percent support on the reservation.